Learning Confident Classifiers in the Presence of Label Noise: Datasets

-Figure \ref{fig:noise transition matrices} shows the an example of noise transition matrices for pairflip 20$\%$ and symmetric 50$\%$ noise types.
-In addition, Figure \ref{fig:noise transition matrices of the true and confused labels} signifies the noise labels distributions for CIFAR-10 dataset for pairflip 45$\%$ and symmetric 50$\%$ noise types; this distribution of the label noise is used in the training process.
+We simulated the noise in our datasets by confusing each class with another class and assigning the probability proportion for corrupting the labels.
+Figure~\ref{fig:noise_transition_matrix} shows the examples of noise transition matrices for pairflip 20$\%$ and symmetric 50$\%$ noise types.
+In addition, Figure~\ref{fig:noise_transition_matrix_TrueVsConfused_labels} signifies the noise labels distributions for the CIFAR-10 dataset for pairflip 45$\%$ and symmetric 50$\%$ noise types; this distribution of the label noise is used in the training process.